-I’ll review the Focusrite Scarlett 2i2 2nd gen, which is the first interface that I ever purchased for Logic Pro X (the 2nd Generation that is.)
+I’ll review the Focusrite Scarlett 2i2, which is the first interface that I ever purchased for Logic Pro X (the 2nd Generation that is.)
 The new 3rd Generation is now out with USB C support and the “Air” setting, but you can also get a deal on the 2nd Generation if you want to save a few bucks, or need the older USB interface.
 Focusrite has a reputation for making professional and semi-pro gear.
 This unit is nothing if not durable.
 It feels like it’s made well with no cheap parts.

 The unit has 2 inputs, making it useful for singer/songwriters that sing and play guitar at the same time.
 (Or if you want to jam with a friend.)
 It can take an XLR or 1/4 input.
 If you are using a condenser mic, it has 48v phantom power, but if all you have is a stage mic that will work too.
 You can select the Instrument input to plug a guitar in directly.
 The large knob controls your monitors, but if you don’t have monitors yet, you can still use headphones.

-Each input has independent gain knobs, which are lit up with a cool looking green light.
+Each input on the 2i2 has independent gain knobs, which are lit up with a cool looking green light.
 When the inputs start to clip, the knob light turns red, which makes it really useful when setting the gain level.
 The new 3rd generation introduces the “Air” button, which adds and EQ to the upper end.
 (Note Maag has the more famous “Air” moniker on their EQ 4.
 It’s the same idea, but obviously not the same thing for the price.)

 Connection of Focusrite’s Scarlett 2i2 is pretty easy.
 There’s one USB connector.
 It doesn’t get any easier than that!
 There’s also quarter inch connectors for external studio monitors.

 The latency is relatively low as well at 2.74ms, although you’ll probably want to set your DAW to low latency mode when recording.
 I did sometimes find the latency frustrating when recording vocals, but I still had latency issues even after upgrading to a Thunderbolt Apollo, so you’re probably better of sticking with the Focusrite for the money.
 Just set the DAW to low latency mode.

-One of the nice pluses is that it also comes with the Focusrite Red series of plugins.
+One of the nice pluses is that it comes with the Focusrite Red series of plugins.
 Bought separately, they would cost more than the 2i2 hardware!
 If you aren’t familiar with the RED line, they are professional studio grade rack units.
 The RED 3 is a VCA compressor and the RED 2 is an EQ unit.
 The plugins emulate these two classic units, and are a great addition to your plugin toolbox.
 (VCA compressors are what’s typically found in professional consoles, and used on the mix bus and in mastering.)

 I really like the visuals of these two plugins.
 The red brushed metal and glass look more realistic than most plugins that I’ve seen.
 (I know what you’re going to say, it’s all about how it sounds, but isn’t it also about ease of use and how it makes you feel using it?)